 Generalized cyclotomic quotients.
-We have already mentioned cyclotomic quotients of the affine Hecke algebras AH_d .
-The isomorphism theorem of [BK1] shows that these are isomorphic to corresponding cyclotomic quotients of the quiver Hecke algebras QH_d .
-Both of these families of cyclotomic quotients can also be obtained in a Morita equivalent form by taking cyclotomic quotients of the Heisenberg category $\mathcal{H}eis_k$ or of the
+We have already mentioned cyclotomic quotients of the affine Hecke algebras $AH_d$ .
+The isomorphism theorem of [BK2] shows that these are isomorphic to corresponding cyclotomic quotients of the quiver Hecke algebras $QH_d$ .
+Both of these families of cyclotomic quotients can also be obtained in a Morita equivalent form by taking cyclotomic quotients of the Heisenberg category $\mathcal{H}eis_k$ or of the Kac-Moody 2-category $\mathfrak{U}(\mathfrak{g})$ .

-Kac-Moody 2-category $\mathfrak{U}(\mathfrak{g})$.
 This was first realized by Rouquier in the Kac-Moody setting, indeed, it is the key to Rouquier's definition of universal categorifications of integrable highest weight modules; see [R2, Theorem 4.25].
 The analogous theorem in the Heisenberg setting is [B2, Theorem 1.7].
-This point of view leads naturally to many more examples which we refer to as generalized cyclotomic quotients; these were first considered in the Kac-Moody setting in [W1, Proposition 5.6].
-In the final section of this article, we apply Theorem A, this time with \mathcal{R} being a locally Schurian category, to prove the following result (see Theorem 5.20).
+This point of view leads naturally to many more examples which we refer to as generalized cyclotomic quotients; these were first considered in the Kac-Moody setting in [W1, Proposition 5.6] and categorify tensor products of an integrable lowest weight and an integrable highest weight representation of g.
+In the final section of this article, we apply Theorem A, this time with $\mathcal{R}$ being a Schurian category, to prove the following result (see Theorem 5.19).